SvetlanaKalina/Playing-with-the-Framingham-Dataset/README.md

 framingham heart study https://en.wikipedia.org/wiki/Framingham_Heart_Study

-this code aims to build a model to predict the influence variables for hypertension
+this code aims to build a model to estimate the influence of weight on developement of hypertension